ZeitOnline/vivi/core/src/zeit/content/article/browser/README.txt

 >>> 'There were errors' in browser.contents
 False

 After submitting we're looking at the object in our working copy.
-The Metadata edit screen should be displayed:
+The metadata edit screen should be displayed:

 >>> browser.url